-During the process of budget development, the committee's recommendations were considered as strategic program enhancements and incorporated into professional learning plans.
-The method by which recommendations were implemented was dependent on the types of priorities generated by the committee.
-Several initiatives were considered for the development of the FY 2023 budget.
-Funding to address professional learning goals is provided through MSDE grant funds.
+During the process of budget development, the committee's recommendations are considered as strategic program enhancements and incorporated into professional learning plans.
+The method by which recommendations are implemented is dependent on the types of priorities generated by the committee.
+Several initiatives were considered for the development of the FY 2024 budget.
+Funding to address PL goals is provided through MSDE grant funds.

-In January 2022, the committee will receive an update on the FY 2023 budget process and a review of the special education budget that is included in the Superintendent's FY 2023 Recommended Operating Budget.
-The FY 2023 Special Education Staffing Plan will be available on the MCPS website.
+In January 2023, the committee will receive an update on the FY 2024 budget process and a review of the special education budget that is included in the Superintendent's FY 2024 Recommended Operating Budget.
+The FY 2024 Special Education Staffing Plan will be available on the MCPS website.

 The special education staffing plan process is aligned closely with the MCPS operating budget process, with ongoing public input and community involvement.
-Input received from the Special Education Staffing Plan Committee is considered during the budget planning and development processes for the FY 2023 Special Education Staffing Plan.
-In addition, oral and written testimonies received through the Board's budget hearings will be considered as final changes are made to the FY 2023 Superintendent's Recommended Operating Budget.
+Input received from SESPC is considered during the budget planning and development processes for the FY 2024 Special Education Staffing Plan.
+In addition, oral and written testimonies received through the Board's budget hearings will be considered as final changes are made to the FY 2024 Superintendent's Recommended Operating Budget.

-Professional Learning
+Professional Learning (PL)